 I started the day with one less toenail.
 An injury over a month ago didn’t seem so bad at the time.
 But putting on my socks this morning, Pop!
 Off it came.

-March 2.
-From Stover Creek shelter (2.8) to Hawk Mountain shelter (8.1).
+March 2: From Stover Creek shelter (2.8) to Hawk Mountain shelter (8.1).

 The start of things is often messy.
 This hike is truly showing me my limitations.
 Today did not go well.
 I was up early enough, but had trouble with my stove and drank my tea lukewarm.
 Then when I went to pack up the tent I barely had time to take a step to the side when I threw up.
 Five times!
 I felt fine after, but knew I didn’t have enough liquid for the day in my system.
 Yet I was afraid to do more than sip water.
 I did fine hiking until I hit an uphill patch, when I moved pitifully slow.
 I got to Hawk Mountain shelter and decided to cook my big meal and take a rest.
 After an hour and a half, I felt better and decided to put in 2 more miles.
 But I wasn’t paying attention coming out of the shelter.
 The AT turns, but I followed an unmarked trail straight up a huge hill.
 I went a mile before I realized it, walked around trying to find the trail.
 Finally gave up and retraced my steps.
-Energy and self esteem depleted, I decided to stay.
+Energy and self esteem depleted, I decided to stay put for the night.
 This is a rough start.
 I was sick last week, but hoped it was only nerves.
 Today it seems like more than that.
 No energy.
 Can’t eat or drink much at one time.
 Must go slow.
 Good thing I have an extra month to hike.

 Decided to take a nap.
 Sipping water, but can’t eat.
-Must be 3dozen hikers here.
+Must be 3 dozen hikers here.
 Dinosaur is from Germany.
 A NC couple are Columbus and Queen.
 I have mild diarrhea overnight, fortunately before the rain started.

-March 3 Hawk Mountain Shelter to Horse Gap.
+March 3: Hawk Mountain Shelter (8.1) to Horse Gap.

 This has not been my best day ever.
-Heavy rain last night and by mistake I left 2 shirts outside in my vestibule So it was wet clothes and a wet tent to pack up.
+Heavy rain last night and by mistake I left 2 shirts outside in my vestibule So it was wet clothes and a wet tent to pack up this morning.
 Rained until noon and then the temps dropped.
 It was heavy fog, so nothing was getting dry.
 Still not able to eat or drink much at one time.
-And so moving very slowly.
+Moving very slowly.
 But I threw in the towel at Horse gap when my pack broke.
 I was able to call for a shuttle to the outfitters and hostel at Mountain Crossing.
-Will helped me pick out a new, better fitting pack and went through all my gear.
-I’m sending home about 3 pounds of stuff!
-Did not need to resupply because I’ve barely eaten anything, but did order a pizza, take a shower and did laundry.
-It’s the little things that bring joy!
+Time to re-assess my gear and replace the pack.
+It’s been painful and ill-fitting.